tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## ECMA262 Solution

-Require a structure in the Module goal that does not parse in the Script goal.
+Require a structure in the Module goal that does not parse as the Script goal.
 Having this requirement would prevent any source text written for the Module goal from being executed in the Script goal by removing the ambiguity at parse time.